Sessions 4 and 5: A third runway for Heathrow? A case study of democratic tools of change

 - Apply prior learning about the tools of democracy to the Heathrow case study.

-- Through role-play, develop ideas about influencing decision-making.
+- Develop ideas about influencing decision-making.

 - Evaluate real actions taken and consider their effectiveness.